Open Door Scholarship

 Nosazeme Omorogbe | 2024

 Nosazeme, a senior at Colonie Central High School in Albany, NY, has demonstrated exceptional promise in computer science.
-She will be attending Columbia University this fall to pursue a degree in computer science.
+She is attending Columbia University to pursue a degree in computer science.
 Learn More.

 Gabrielle Duplan | 2023